lynxthecat/cake-autorate/INSTALLATION.md

   apk update
   apk add bash fping
   ```

+  Verify the installed version with `bash --version`.
+If the package supplied
+  by an older OpenWrt release is below 5.1, that package does not satisfy this
+  requirement; use a supported release or otherwise provide a newer Bash.

 - Use the installer script by copying and pasting each of the commands
   below.
 The commands retrieve the current version from this repo: